 Barbara's Question: When a divorce is settled in mediation, my understanding is that the JOD is considered a contract.
 Is this true?
 How can my ex be taking me back to court for modifications after we agreed to everything?

 Brette's Answer: There's a difference between a contract and a court order.
 Both are enforceable, but in different ways.
-I think you need to talk to an attorney in your state.
+I think you need to speak with an attorney in your state.

 Marcia's Question: I learned through an internet search that my husband filed for divorce and it was granted several years ago.
 I petitioned the court clerk for a copy of the decree.
 The problem is that it has incorrect dates listed for my marriage date and our child's date of birth.
 Does this invalidate the divorce?